gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 1. It saves the architectural state of the system
 2. It saves *some* micro-architectural state
 3. With some limitations, a checkpoint that is taken with one system configuration can be restore with different system configurations.
-    1. the number of core in restoring have the be equal or more than the number of core used in checkpointing
+    1. the number of core in both systems have to be the same
     2. the size of the memory in both systems have to be the same
     3. the workload and its dependencies (i.e. the disk image) have to be the same